Skip to main content

 How Do You Handle Payment System Failures and Retries?

-Payment systems fail in predictable patterns, and your architecture must handle each failure type appropriately:
+Payment systems fail in predictable patterns.
+Your architecture must handle each failure type appropriately and agent-based payment systems introduce failure modes that human-initiated flows never encounter.

 Smart Retry Strategies

-• Retriable errors: Network timeouts, 5xx server errors, temporary service unavailability
+• Retriable: Network timeouts, 5xx server errors, temporary service unavailability

-• Non-retriable errors: Invalid card numbers, insufficient funds, authentication failures
+• Non-retriable: Invalid card numbers, insufficient funds, authentication failures

-• Rate-limited errors: Implement circuit breakers and adaptive retry delays
+• Rate-limited: Implement circuit breakers and adaptive retry delays

 Idempotency Keys